stastnypremysl/lsql-csv/README.md

 It will also install the dependencies for you.

+The package is also published at https://hackage.haskell.org/package/lsql-csv in Hackage public repository.
+You can therefore also install it directly without repository cloned with:

+    cabal install lsql-csv

 ### Running the unit tests
 If you want to verify, that the package has been compiled correctly, it is possible to test it by running: